-The following table shows selected published 24-month plans for the Samsung Galaxy S21 5G on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+The following table shows selected published 24-month plans for the Samsung Galaxy S21 5G on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our tool for mobile phone plan comparison to see a wider range of plans from other providers.
 This is a selection of products with links to a referral partner.

 Samsung Galaxy S21+ Plans

-The following table shows selected published 24-month plans for the Samsung Galaxy S21+ 5G on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+The following table shows selected published 24-month plans for the Samsung Galaxy S21+ 5G on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our tool for mobile phone plan comparison to see a wider range of plans from other providers.
 This is a selection of products with links to a referral partner.

 Samsung Galaxy S21 Ultra Plans

-The following table shows selected published 24-month plans for the Samsung Galaxy S21 Ultra 5G on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+The following table shows selected published 24-month plans for the Samsung Galaxy S21 Ultra 5G on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our tool for mobile phone plan comparison to see a wider range of plans from other providers.
 This is a selection of products with links to a referral partner.

 If you’re planning to buy the Samsung Galaxy S21 outright, you’ll need to pair it with a SIM-only mobile plan.
 We’ve compiled several good postpaid and prepaid options below, but keep in mind that only Telstra, Optus, Vodafone and SpinTel currently offer 5G phone plans.